kitao/divsugar/docs/Quaternion.md

 This method is chainable.

 ### `(DivSugar.Quaternion) set(x, y, z, w)`
-Sets the specified components to this quaternion.
+Sets the specified coordinates to this quaternion.
 This method is chainable.

 ### `(DivSugar.Quaternion) fromMatrix(mat)`